More Stuff About this Stuff

 Old Barn

-I photographed this barn in 1966, near the corner of Shaw and Cedar, across from Cal State University.
-It's been replaced by restaurants and office buildings.
+I photographed this barn in 1966, near the corner of Shaw and Cedar, across from Cal State University Fresno.
+It's just about my favorite barn photo, but the building is long gone and the area is filed with restaurants and office buildings.

 Top Back to Artifacts Page Photo Album List Home